Empowered Learning at CK

 About Empowered Learning:

 iPads are already used widely in the school and they have so many benefits as we look to prepare our children for a world where having strong digital skills is essential.
 They often enhance and extend learning in ways that we have been unable to in the past.
-Further information about the programme can be found by watching the launch video using this link:
+Further information about how the EL programme looks at Carrick Knowe can be found using the link below:

 Before children can be given an iPad, all parties (the school, learners and parents/carers) must sign a Home-School agreement where they agree to a number of conditions.
 These conditions cover things such as looking after the iPad, responsible use, damages and possible sanctions.
 There is a link below which will take you to a Microsoft Form that outlines all of the conditions.
 As you go through it, you and your child are required to ‘Digitally Sign’ the agreement and this must be done before we can hand out any iPads.